Note: Most of this content from 2003 is obsolete, and kept for archive purposes only.

 The wild web

 The quick and dirty way was to misuse HTML elements for design, such as creating grids with invisible tables and manage margins by using transparent images (also known as “spacer gifs”).
-Since HTML was never intended for design, this produced invalid unmaintainable code.
+Since HTML was never intended for design, this produced invalid and unmaintainable code.
 Enter the tag soup era.

 A few years into the new millennium, considerations of accessibility started to sip into the minds of developers.
-We’d had many years of Wild West-style on the web, “best viewed” with the most common browser on the most common operating system.
 Many users with disabilities were effectively shut out from public services as these were becoming more and more online.
+The path to redemption was a universal setup of techniques for creating and viewing web content.

 What are web standards?